forcedotcom/cli/releasenotes/README.md

 ------------

+* FIX: We improved the displayed error message when a problem occurs while authorizing an org, such as a keychain file has the wrong permissions.
+(GitHub issue [#3231](https://github.com/forcedotcom/cli/issues/3231), sfdx-core PR [#1175](https://github.com/forcedotcom/sfdx-core/pull/1175))

 ## 2.81.9 (March 26, 2025) [stable]

 * CHANGE: We removed the deprecated `--verbose` flag of `data delete bulk` and `data upsert bulk`; use the `data bulk results` command instead.
 In October 2024 we deprecated the flag and added the deprecation warning in the command output. (plugin-data PR [#1206](https://github.com/salesforcecli/plugin-data/pull/1206))